vime-js/vime/packages/vime-docs/plugins/getting-started.md

 {% hint style="info" %}
 You can still do this with the `plugins` prop, but the manager has a much better interface for this.
 {% endhint %}

-{% hint style="danger" %}
-Svelte batches tasks to be performed asynchronously.
-Therefore, if you are dynamically adding and removing plugins they will not be mounted/unmounted straight away.
-You have 4 options for this case:

-1. Call `player.tick()` after the change and wait for it to resolve.
-2. Wait for the plugin manager's respective add/remove method to resolve.
-3. Listen to the `pluginmount` and `plugindestroy` events on the player for updates.
-4. Subscribe to the relevant registry to be notified of changes.
-{% endhint %}

 ## Interacting with Plugins